Recep Tayyip Erdoğan: General elections

 The stage of the elections of 2007 was set for a fight for legitimacy in the eyes of voters between his government and the CHP.
 Erdoğan used the event that took place during the ill-fated Presidential elections a few months earlier as a part of the general election campaign of his party.
 On 22 July 2007, the AKP won an important victory over the opposition, garnering 46.7% of the popular vote.
 22 July elections marked only the second time in the Republic of Turkey's history whereby an incumbent governing party won an election by increasing its share of popular support.
 On 14 March 2008, Turkey's Chief Prosecutor asked the country's Constitutional Court to ban Erdoğan's governing party.
 The party escaped a ban on 30 July 2008, a year after winning 46.7% of the vote in national elections, although judges did cut the party's public funding by 50%.

 In the June 2011 elections, Erdoğan's governing party won 327 seats (49.83% of the popular vote) making Erdoğan the only prime minister in Turkey's history to win three consecutive general elections, each time receiving more votes than the previous election.
 The second party, the Republican People's Party (CHP), received 135 seats (25.94%), the nationalist MHP received 53 seats (13.01%), and the Independents received 35 seats (6.58%).

+A US$100 billion corruption scandal in 2013 led to the arrests of Erdoğan's close allies, and incriminated Erdoğan.